AIO1/ECSPrimengTable/README.md

 Predefined filters also have a special use case for columns of type `list`.
 In this case, all elements in the column are separated by `;`, allowing multiple items of your list to be displayed simultaneously applying the defined format.

+Additionally, predefined filters can be configured to be clickable.
+When clicked, you can access both the row data and all the information of the predefined filter item that was selected.

 > [!TIP]
 > You can combine formats in predefined filters.
 For example, you could display an **image** and **plain text** together.
 <p align="center">